Community Housing Fund

 Could I self-build my own house as part of a Community Led Housing scheme?

 Many Community Led Housing schemes involve self-build housing for all or part of the project.
-Self-build projects are defined as those where someone directly organises the design and construction of their own home.
+We define self-build projects as those where someone organises the design and construction of their own home.
 This covers a wide range of projects, from a traditional DIY self-build home, to projects where the self-builder employs someone to build their home for them.
 This can help to reduce the build costs for the scheme and means that the future residents can put their own stamp on their homes.

 Self-build schemes can provide opportunities for the people involved to learn new skills, and for future residents to build relationships by working together on the project before they move in.
 They also provide an opportunity to meet a wide range of demand and affordability through the provision of a mix of plot sizes, including smaller plots for households seeking lower cost market housing, and flexible layouts that may assist people with limited mobility.

-Individuals can also carry out self-build projects, they do not necessarily need to be community led.
-We maintain a register of people who are interested in undertaking a self-build or custom-build development.
+Individuals can also carry out self-build projects, they do not need to be community led.
+We maintain a register of people interested in undertaking a self-build or custom-build development.
 If we become aware of land that may be suitable, we will contact those who have expressed an interest.

 Read more about self-build and custom-build housing, and the self-build register.